ArtemiiZheludkov/IdleCarService/README.md

-Car service - Idle game (test for work)
+Car Service - Idle Game (Test for Work)

-Idea:
-A game about car service.
+Idea: A game about car service.

-Build car service stations - Customers arrive - Repair customers with parts - Parts are made at the factory - Build factories - Parts are stored in the warehouse - Complex parts are created by crafting from parts from the factory - Level progress opens new factories, construction zones, larger warehouse, more car service stations Build gas stations - Customers arrive - Refuel with fuel - Fuel is made at the factory - Fuel is stored in the warehouse
+We build car repair shops - Clients arrive - We repair clients with parts - Parts are made at the factory - We build factories - Parts are stored in the warehouse - Complex parts are created by crafting from parts from the factory - Level progress opens new factories, construction zones, larger warehouses, more car repair shops We build gas stations - Clients arrive - They refuel - Fuel is made at the factory - Fuel is stored in the warehouse